 PeaceNow (founded 2012)

 The mission of this international organization is to gather one billion signatures on a petition to back a UN Global Resolution to establish infrastructures that support the culture of peace.
 Its Business Certification initiative honors businesses that align their operations and strategies with universally respected principles in the areas of human rights, labor, community, environment, anti-corruption, and peace.
-Its Peace Practitioner Education Program offers instruction on how to think and act peacefully and how to apply these ideas to life to become a co-creator of global peace.
-This organization also distributes the film Admissions - A Film for Peace and leads an initiative to convince U.S. President Obama to recognize the International Day of Peace.
+Its Peace Practitioner Education Program offers instruction on how to think and act peacefully and how to apply these ideas to life.
+This organization also distributes the film Admissions - A Film for Peace and leads an initiative to recognize the International Day of Peace.

 Scott Bruer, Founder

 P.O.
 Box 10432

 Marina Del Rey, CA 90295

 YouTube: Our Vision of PeaceNow